jcansdale/StaticMocks/README.md

 #### What about verifying that a static method was called?

 You can do this using `StaticMock.Received`.
-For example, the folowing method:
+For example, the following method:

 ```c#
 [Test]